 Choosing a highly skilled surgeon for your joint replacement surgery is one of the best things you can do to reduce your risks and optimize your results.
 He or she will be well versed in the procedure and will help develop a treatment plan suited to your individual needs.

 Exceptional Care Begins at Tahoe Forest Orthopedics & Sports Medicine

 At Tahoe Forest Orthopedics & Sports Medicine, our team of dedicated orthopedic experts is here for you.
 Our specialty-trained and knowledgeable shoulder replacement surgeons are backed by the latest state-of-the-art technology and have extensive experience to bring you the very best in orthopedic care.
 Our shoulder replacement doctors have the surgical and nonsurgical expertise you need to reach your goals.

 If you are experiencing shoulder pain due to a chronic condition, like arthritis, and are considering joint replacement or other options, call (530) 587-7461 to schedule an appointment with one of our expert shoulder replacement surgeons or request an appointment online.
-We have convenient locations in Truckee and Incline Village, Nevada: Tahoe Forest Orthopedics & Sports Medicine, Tahoe Forest Sports Medicine, and the Incline Village Community Hospital.
+We offer three convenient locations in Truckee, California, and Incline Village, Nevada: Tahoe Forest Orthopedics & Sports Medicine, Tahoe Forest Sports Medicine, and the Incline Village Community Hospital.